qq57694878/studyvue/README.md

 git remote add origin https://github.com/qq57694878/studyvue.git git push -u origin master
 ```
-…or push an existing repository from the command line
+- or push an existing repository from the command line
 ```
 git remote add origin https://github.com/qq57694878/studyvue.git git push -u origin master
 ```
-…or import code from another repository
+- or import code from another repository
 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.